Updated: July 11, 2024

 • Complete Form 9465 (Installment Agreement Request) or apply for an installment agreement online.

 • Complete Form 433-F for individuals or 433-B for businesses.
-If you're working with a revenue officer, they may request Form 433-A.
+If you're working with a revenue officer (RO) they generally request Form 433-A to be completed.

 • Gather financial documents to support the details on these forms.